GalLempert/dynamic-graphql-v2/README.md

 - Primary key (`_id`) always accessible for single-document operations
 - Bulk insert support
 - Sub-entity aware payload processing for nested arrays (create/update/delete in a single request)
+- Intelligent change detection prevents no-op updates from bumping `version`/`lastModifiedAt`, and responses explain when a request was skipped

 ### 🔍 Advanced Filtering
 - MongoDB-style query operators (`$eq`, `$gt`, `$gte`, `$lt`, `$lte`, `$in`, `$and`, `$or`, etc.)